viperaproject/viperaproject.github.io/index.md

-The **Vipera** framework is a compact, efficient and high-performance framework for delivering dynamic languages, such as **Python**, on micro-core architectures.
+**Vipera** is a compact, efficient and high-performance framework for delivering dynamic languages, such as **Python**, on micro-core architectures.

 ![Olympus compiler framework components](/images/Olympus-components.png){: .align-center}

-**Vipera** includes support for running dynamic languages in a _custom virtual machine_ and compilation to a _native code abstract machine_, both specifically designed for the tiny amounts of on-chip memory (32 – 64KB) found on micro-core devices.
-The **Olympus** native code generation framework includes a _plug-in_ compiler toolset and a compact runtime, supporting dynamic code loading on micro-core accelerators.
+The framework includes support for running dynamic languages in a _custom virtual machine_ and compilation to a _native code abstract machine_, both specifically designed for the tiny amounts of on-chip memory (32 – 64KB) found on micro-core devices.
+The **Olympus** native code generation framework includes a compiler toolset, with a _plug-in_ architecture, and a compact runtime that supports dynamic code loading on micro-core accelerators.

 ![Example vPython scripts](images/vPython-scripts-thumbnail.png){: .align-center}

-The **vPython** programming language, included with **Vipera**, leverages the framework to provide an easy to use, productive, parallel version of the **Python** programming language, specifically designed for micro-core accelerators.
-Programs can either be run under **vPython** _standalone_ on micro-core devices, or kernels can be _offloaded_ from within **CPython** scripts running on the host.
+The **vPython** programming language, included with **Vipera**, leverages the framework to provide an easy to use, productive, parallel version of the **Python** programming language, specifically designed for micro-cores. **vPython** programs can either be run _standalone_ on micro-core devices, or functions within **CPython** applications running on the host can be _offloaded_ as _kernels_.

 # Key features:
 ## Portable ![Trolley ](/images/trolley.png){: width="48" }